 Dr. Al-Ahmad conducted research in plant genetic transformation, plant molecular genetics, and plant cell & tissue culture approaches.
 He has been acclaimed for his research in plant molecular genetics and biotechnology by various international organizations including International Service for the Acquisition of Agri-biotech Applications (ISAAA); Information Systems for Biotechnology (ISB) of the Virginia Tech University, USA.

 Concurrently, Dr. Al-Ahmad is teaching two main courses: "Recombinant DNA Technology" and "Plant Cell & Tissue Culture", in addition to supervising graduation research projects.
 Besides teaching, his research approaches are primarily focused on plant-based bioenergy approaches.
-In addition, approaches concerning in vitro micropropagation of selected plant species including trees that are economically-important, or endangered, or of medicinal significance are being considered.Download CV
+In addition, the establishment of plant tissue culture systems for various plant species including trees that are economically-important, or endangered, or of medicinal significance are being considered.Download CV